timbrinson/FloraCatalog/docs/AI_DEVELOPMENT_PROTOCOL.md

 - **Guardrail B (Post-Error Grounding)**: After any "Internal Error," session timeout, or environment reset, the AI must perform the Section 1 Handover Protocol before proposing any changes.
 - **Guardrail C (Task Lifecycle Verification)**: Only the Human Architect can move tasks to the "Archive."
 The AI may suggest a status update (e.g., "Fixed - Awaiting Verification"), but the move to Archive requires user consent.
 - **Guardrail D (Preservation Over Brevity)**: Maintaining a complete historical record in roadmap documents is more important than keeping the XML response short.
+- **Guardrail E (The Zero-Action Rule)**: The AI is strictly prohibited from modifying *any* file—including documentation like `VISION_STATEMENT.md`—without explicit user approval of the specific plan in the current turn.
+- **Guardrail F (Explicit Sign-Off Rule)**: The AI is strictly forbidden from marking a `TASK_BACKLOG.md` item as `[x]` or moving it to the "Archive" based on its own assessment of completion.
+Even if the AI believes a task is finished, the document update only occurs after a direct command from the Human Architect (e.g., "Verified, mark as done").

 ## 7. Behavioral Warnings & Anti-Patterns
 Past sessions have identified "Drift" patterns that must be avoided: